 The Honor Guard is committed to preserving the proud heritage and traditions of the Newport Police Department.

 The Newport S.W.A.T.
-Team is a multi-jurisdictional team comprised of various agencies from within Campbell County.
-These officers are highly trained to employ advanced, non-conventional tactics to resolve high-risk situations.
-All officers assigned to SWAT are carefully selected and must meet and maintain mandatory criteria standards of: law enforcement experience, physical fitness and firearms proficiency.
+Team is comprised of Newport Police Officers who receive specialized training to be better prepared for high risk situations.
+S.W.A.T. team members are highly trained to use advanced, non-conventional tactics to resolve high risk and intense situations.
+All Officers assigned to the S.W.A.T. team are carefully selected and must meet and maintain mandatory criteria standards of law enforcement experience, physical fitness, and firearms proficiency.